 If students are interested in trying to explain the causes of crime, why criminals act in the way that they do, how the criminal justice system operates to manage criminal behaviour and what can be done to reduce crime, then this course would be suitable for them.
 In addition, the flexibility of the course means that they could just complete the first year (Year 12) and gain a relevant Level 3 qualification at the end of it that can then enhance their application to University or improve their employability.
 Drama and Theatre Studies Examination board: AQA The course Drama and Theatre Studies is a unique subject which can relate well to almost any other area of study or career path.
 There is an emphasis on personal expression, creativity and a high level of interpersonal skill.
 The focus on written work confirms Theatre Studies as a highly respected academic subject with strong links to the nature and style of English.
 There will be opportunities for students to take part in a performance either as an actor, director, or as a designer of lighting, sound, set, costume, or puppetry.
 They will visit local and touring live productions and theatrical screenings.
-We have, in previous years, travelled to London where we have seen live West End productions, something that we will hopefully return to in the very near future.
-The assessment is divided into three components: - Drama and theatre: A three-hour written paper on two set plays and on the work of live theatre makers. - Creating original drama: Practical assessment of a devised piece of theatre and linked to the work of a prescribed theatre practitioner by way of a written portfolio.
-You will be assessed as a performer, director or designer. - Making theatre: Practical explorations of three extracts from three different scripted plays.
-Extract three, in this very component is to be linked to the work of a theatrical practitioner.
-Students will be assessed as a performer, director, or designer.
-Reflective report analysing and evaluating theatrical interpretation of all three extracts.
+We have, in previous years, travelled to London where we have seen live West End productions.
+The assessment is divided into three components: - Drama and theatre: A three-hour written paper on two set plays and on the work of live theatre makers - Creating original drama: Practical assessment of a devised piece of theatre and linked to the work of a prescribed theatre practitioner by way of a written portfolio.
+You will be assessed as a performer, director or designer - Making theatre: Practical explorations of three extracts from three different scripted plays.
+Extract three will be linked to the work of a theatrical practitioner, with students being assessed as a performer, director, or designer.
+Students will be expected to produce a reflective report and a theatrical interpretation of all three extracts.
 Requirements Students will need to attain a good set of academic grades at GCSE, particularly in English.
-They do not need to have completed a GCSE course in Drama, but should have gained some theatrical experience in order to assist them in this study either through House drama, annual school productions or wider community theatre.
+They do not need to have completed a GCSE course in Drama but should have gained some theatrical experience in order to assist them in this study either through House drama, annual school productions or wider community theatre.
 They will be required to put in extra time for rehearsal as their time management skills will be put to the test.
-The three most important attributes they can bring to the course are their abilities to interpret things with creativity, their enthusiasm and management skills.
+The three most important attributes they can bring to the course are their ability to interpret things with creativity, their enthusiasm and management skills.
 Where can it take you?